19th European Society for Biomedical Research on Alcoholism Conference

 15:10-15:30

-Alcohol use Disorder displays trait-related reductions in prosocial decision making
+Alcohol use disorder displays trait-related reductions in prosocial decision making

 S. Jangard, Stockholm, SWE